508872

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
 Unfortunately, E.W.
-Scripps's ROIC over the last two years averaged 10.5 percentage point decreases each year.
-In conjunction with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.
+Scripps's ROIC averaged 11.9 percentage point decreases over the last few years.
+Paired with its already low returns, these declines suggest the company's profitable business opportunities are few and far between.

 Is Now The Time?

 E.W.
-Scripps may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Scripps may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 We cheer for all companies serving consumers, but in the case of E.W.
 Scripps, we'll be cheering from the sidelines.
-Although its revenue growth has been decent over the last five years, its declining EPS over the last five years makes it hard to trust.
-And while its projected EPS for the next year implies the company's fundamentals will improve, the downside is its relatively low ROIC suggests it has historically struggled to find compelling business opportunities.
+Its revenue growth has been mediocre over the last five years, and analysts expect growth to deteriorate from here.
+And while its projected EPS for the next year implies the company's fundamentals will improve, the downside is its declining EPS over the last five years makes it hard to trust.
+On top of that, its relatively low ROIC suggests it has historically struggled to find compelling business opportunities.

-While the price is reasonable and there are some things to like about E.W.
-Scripps, we think there are better opportunities elsewhere in the market right now.
+While there are some things to like about E.W.
+Scripps and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

 To get the best start with StockStory, check out our most recent stock picks, and then sign up for our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.